 While it's important not to threaten to withdraw access or otherwise punish a child who's been the victim of cyberbullying, parents should always monitor a child’s use of technology, regardless of how much your child resents it.

-- Use parental control apps on your child’s cell phone or tablet and set up filters on your child's computer to block inappropriate web content and help you monitor your child's online activities.
+Use parental control apps on your child’s smartphone or tablet and set up filters on your child's computer to block inappropriate web content and help you monitor your child's online activities.

 If your child is a bully

 It can be difficult for any parent to learn that their child is bullying others but it's important to take steps to end the negative behavior before it has serious and long-term consequences for your child.
 Kids who bully others:

 - Have a higher risk of abusing alcohol and drugs.

 - Are more likely to get into fights, vandalize property, and drop out of school.